Skip to main content

 2. Environmental and Lifestyle Factors:

-• Aging: Your risk increases as you grow older.
+• Aging: The risk increases with age.

 • Smoking.